 Members of executive management regularly meet with the directors at Board meetings to familiarize the Board of Directors with the Corporation's business issues and opportunities.
 They offer high-level presentations to the directors about their respective businesses.
 In addition, the Board of Directors is also offered presentations by third parties such as financial institutions.
-In October 2021, a presentation was given by the Vice-President, Finance of the Corporation on Financing Structure.
+In July 2022, the Board Members attended their meetings at recently acquired TForce Freight, Inc. offices in Richmond Virginal where senior executives of the company have offered presentations to update the board on general business strategies and development since its acquisition by the Corporation and upcoming.